 Once insured through the compulsory Slovenian health insurance, you will receive a health insurance card, which you will need to use to identify yourself at healthcare institutions when in need of medical attention.
 All health insurance data is stored in the health insurance card.
 Usually, you need to make an appointment to see a doctor.
 As a rule, you visit the health centre closest to your residence.

-Additional information on compulsory health insurance is available on The Health Insurance Institute of Slovenia website.
+Additional information is available on The Health Insurance Institute of Slovenia website.